Infinite-Nomic/Infinite-Nomic/round7/rules.md

 Who has what amount of points is tracked in the list of player names in #game-rules.
 Upon becoming a player for the first time, a player has 0 points.
 When a player lands on a space divisible by 5, they gain 10 points.

+# Rule 9
+Tile #4 of the board becomes an "Unlucky Space".

+A player who rolls a 4 on any dice counts as if they landed on an Unlucky Space, no matter the location of the player on the board.

+If a player lands on an Unlucky Space, they either:
+a.  move back to tile #1 of the board.
+This does not count as if they have lapped around the board and gone past tile #10, and instead acts as a regression.
+OR:
+b.  lose 5 points.
+If the player landed on tile #4, they stay on tile #4 with no further effects.
+If the player rolled number 4, they move to their destination ('p+4', where p is the players position before having rolled a 4) with no further effects.
+A player can choose between option a or b when landing on an Unlucky Space.

+b is not an option if points are not implemented, non-functioning or state otherwise.